EntireTwix/Ruminate/README.md

 # Ruminate
-a lightweight, performance-focused, generic ML library for C++.
+an ML library that aims to be lightweight, fast, and generic.

 # Features
 * :sparkles:polymorphically based NeuralNetwork